nzmichaelwu/news_sentiment_analysis/WebCrawler.md

 ####_Methodology of processing, cleaning, and storing harvested data for NLP task_

 Once we obtained the news_tables dictionary that contains all recent financial news headlines in html format for the corresponding sampled companies, we need to extract relevant information such as the ticker code, the date and time of the news headline, and the text of the news headline.
 To do so, we created a function called “extract_news” that takes in the news_tables dictionary as a parameter.
-The function then iterate through each news_table (i.e. each item of the news_tables dictionary) and then iterate through all `<tr>` tags in the news_table to extract the following information.<br>
+The function then iterate through each news_table (i.e. each item of the news_tables dictionary) and then iterate through all `<tr>` tags in the news_table to extract the following information.

 •	Text of the news headline from tag `<a>` <br>
 •	Date and time of the news headline from tag `<td>` <br>
 •	Ticker code of the company

 The function then creates a list to store key information of the news headline, and returns a list of list called “extracted_news”, which contains a list of key information for each news headline.
-We then converted resultant list into a pandas dataframe called “df_news” with the following columns.<br>
+We then converted resultant list into a pandas dataframe called “df_news” with the following columns.

 •	Ticker
 •	Date
 •	Time
 •	Text

 ````python
 import pandas as pd
 from webcrawler import news_crawler